mkdosfs

 Specify the BIOS drive number to be stored in the FAT boot sector.

-vices or partitions to be used for floppy emulation.
+floppy devices or partitions to be used for floppy emulation it is

 -f NUMBER-OF-FATS